Transformers in the loop: Polarity in neural models of language: Introduction

 \Last[a] is a negative sentence (has negative polarity), and {\it any} is grammatical in it. \Last[b] is an affirmative sentence (has positive polarity) and {\it any} in this sentence is grammatically degraded compared to \Last[a].
 Apart from this paradigmatic contrast, as we discuss below, polarity contrasts are expressed in a variety of ways and are tied to semantics.

 As a proxy for a grammaticality measure, we will use the probability of {\tt any} in the masked token position (in BERT) (following \citealt{goldberg,npi} a.o.) and perplexity increase when adding {\tt any} to a sentence (in GPT-2).
+The differences in the metrics for the two different models stem from the differences in their architecture and training objectives.
 For all experiments, we use non-fine-tuned pre-trained LRMs.
 For this, we introduce our {\sc any} dataset, which combines natural and synthetic data.

-As a {\bf result}, we find high levels of alignment between results of psycholinguistic experiments on monotonicity and NPIs, on the one hand -- and our LRM-derived results, on the other hand.
-Furthermore, we use LRMs to make new predictions concerning NPIs in contexts with different numerals and confirm these predictions in a psycholinguistic experiment.
+{\bf We find} high levels of alignment between results of psycholinguistic experiments on monotonicity and NPIs, on the one hand -- and our LRM-derived results, on the other hand.
+Furthermore, show how LRMs can be used to make new predictions about NPIs in contexts with different numerals and confirm these predictions in a psycholinguistic experiment.

-We argue that this case study pilots the complement of the `interpretability of neural LRMs' research agenda: we can ask not only what linguistic tasks tell us about LRMs, but also what these models can help us find out about natural language.
+This case study contributes to the complement of the `interpretability of neural LRMs' research agenda: we can ask not only what linguistic tasks tell us about LRMs, but also what these models can help us find out about natural language (see \citealt{baroni2021,linzen2021} for a discussion along these lines).

 The paper is structured as follows.
 First, in section 2, we set up the context for our study: we describe the background in theoretical and experimental linguistics in the domains relevant for our discussion.
 Section 3 discusses previous work on NPIs and polarity in computational linguistics.
 Section 4 contains the description of our experimental method.
 First, we introduce our {\sc any} dataset; then, we describe the tests and metrics we use with BERT and with GPT-2 given our dataset.
 Section 5 discusses our results.
-In section 6, we go beyond state-of-the-art knowledge in experimental semantics and pragmatics and study the effect of the numeral on NPI acceptability -- first, we do a BERT study and then confirm the results on human subjects.
-Section 7 concludes: we propose directions for future work aligning experimental studies of language on human subject and on LRMs.
+In section 6, we go beyond state-of-the-art knowledge in experimental semantics and pragmatics and study the effect of the numeral on NPI acceptability -- first, we do a BERT study and then confirm the results on human participants.
+Section 7 concludes: we propose directions for future work aligning experimental studies of language in humans and LRMs.